 This document describes the RIPE Policy Development Process (RIPE PDP), outlining how policies relating to the operation of the Internet are developed by and for the RIPE community.
+The RIPE Chair is the author and owner of this document.

 Since its creation in 1989, RIPE has been a forum for people to decide on common practices.
 These common practices may come in different forms and/or under different names: